djeada/Linux-Notes/notes/environment_variable.md

-Below is a revised and expanded version of your notes, with the **environment lifetime / fork / exec / child process** explanations placed in the appropriate sections.

----

 ## Variable Types

 In Unix-style shells, variables let you store and reuse pieces of information, such as your preferred editor: